cheekibreeki2401/W3A-Styles-CMS/README.md

 * Make a new page template.
 A page template is a series of blocks that can be used as a jumping off point for the rest of the site's pages.
 It can also be used so that the only focus of a page is what you require of a page (I.E. Headers and footers can be added to the template so that it no longer needs to be thought about AND when loading a new page, it will only display the main content bringing the focus of it as a designer to the important parts of a page).
 * Make a part that can be referenced by patterns and templates.
 Simply enough, parts are html files that can be referenced elsewhere to build a page.
 Headers and footer is what this theme primarily uses.
 * Edit the theme.json file which contains instructions for smaller aspects of the website including a colour palette, default values for certain HTML tags (Such as H1, p, a etc.) and custom font families.
+* **NOTE**: Certain theme changes will result in a display of "Restore this block" when editing the site in wordpress, especially if wrapped in a link.
+This is normal.
+Do not click "restore this block" or else certain parts of the block are removed (Such as links).
+Instead, you can change the content directly from the theme.

 ## The development process
 This is the development process to change, update or otherwise modify this theme.
 Any violations of this process will result in a rollback of changes and banning from the repository.